Web Hosting

 What is Data Loss?

 In simple terms, data loss is when you cannot find the data that you have stored on your web host or online service.
-It’s a fact that, no matter how stable your web hosting and cloud computing services are, you will face a catastrophic data loss one day or another.
+It’s a fact that, no matter how stable your web hosting and cloud computing services are, you will face catastrophic data loss one day or another.

 The point is that data loss can happen even to the best-hosted services and the most stable providers.
 It’s just a fact that data can get lost, and a business has no way of knowing how or when it will happen.

-Why Data Stored in a Cloud May be Problematic?
+Why Data Stored in a Cloud May Be Problematic?

 As much as cloud computing has brought flexibility and speed to data processing and storage, it’s also brought challenges for businesses.
 For the same reasons that on-premises systems are subject to attacks and data breaches, cloud-based data is prone to security concerns and risks.
 A number of these concerns are common for data stored in a cloud-based environment.